Can I Postpone My Scheduled CFA® Exam?

 When CFA institute has not announced a postponement for all candidates, it only lets people reschedule the CFA exam in specific circumstances.
-They call this a deferral, and they decide whether to offer deferrals on a case-by-case basis.
+They call this a deferral, and they decide whether to offer deferrals case-by-case.
 To be considered, you must notify CFA Institute by email that you or a member of your immediate family have a life-threatening or very serious illness, you are pregnant, there is a death in your immediate family, or you have mandatory military service on the day of the exam.
 CFA Institute has a self-assessment you can use to determine whether you should request a deferral.

 After reviewing your case, CFA Institute will determine whether you can postpone your scheduled exam to the next sitting.
 On Reddit and analystforum.com, there are personal stories about deferrals that go into detail about the results of the process.
 If your case meets the criteria, you will be offered a qualified deferral, and your enrollment and registration status will be deferred until the next sitting.
 However, you will forfeit any fees you paid.

 The reasoning behind this policy is that the number of paid registrations determines the number of testing centers, computers, furniture, and other equipment to reserve in the testing centers.
 Paid registrations also determine the support services needed.
 In addition, CFA Institute says, a deferral creates an empty space that can’t be filled.

 If you don’t qualify for a deferral and you are not able to take the exam on the scheduled date, you have the option of withdrawing from the CFA exam.

 Sign up for our question of the day and get a CFA question sent directly to your inbox every day to help you prepare for the next sitting.

 You may withdraw from the CFA exam up to five days before the exam date.
 Withdrawing means that you do not have to take the exam, but it stops there.
 If you want to take it at the next sitting, you will have to register again.